microsoft/BotFramework-Composer/docs/concept-language_genereation-draft.md

      - Good morning @{user.name}.
 It's nice to see you again.
      - Good day @{user.name}.
 What can I do for you today? -->

 Bot Composer natively supprt Language Generation to produce output activities such as a simple text string, multi-line response, or a complex object payload to construct a full blown [activity](https://github.com/microsoft/botframework-sdk/blob/master/specs/botframework-activity/botframework-activity.md).
-As a template used to create the outgoing message, it can include language generation rules, properties from memory, and other features.
+It is a templating system used to create the outgoing messages which include language generation rules, properties from memory, and other features.
 You can visit the [language generation preview](https://github.com/microsoft/BotBuilder-Samples/tree/master/experimental/language-generation) article for more information.

 <!-- Lg for ignite will include definition in lg in a more technology agnostic way.
 We are introducing a concept of structured template.
 Right now in lg you can do a simple response template, which is one-off variation, or you can do a conditional template, which has IF…ELSE, SWITH CASE…inside the template definition.
 In this [issue](https://github.com/microsoft/botbuilder-dotnet/issues/2325) introduces a structured lg template to define a full blown outgoing activity in a simple text format, which gives more clarity of the components parts that are defined and controlled in the template.  -->